NIDHIMLVR/Bharathnatyam-Mudra-Detector/README.md

 # HASTANTRIKA-Bharatanatyam-Mudra-Detector
 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Click%20Here-brightgreen?style=for-the-badge)](https://bharathnatyam-mudra-detector.onrender.com/)

+## Project Motivation

+I created this Hasta Mudra Detector model during my 6th to 7th semester vacation because I wanted to combine my passion for Bharatanatyam dance with my interest in Artificial Intelligence.
+This project reflects my enthusiasm for both traditional art and modern technology, aiming to help dancers by recognizing and validating classical hand gestures using computer vision and machine learning.

 A real-time Bharatanatyam Hasta Mudra detection web app using **MediaPipe** and a trained **MLP model**, served with Flask and displayed in a responsive HTML/CSS/JavaScript frontend.
 ## 📖 Table of Contents
 1. [Overview](#overview)